-The Institute reserves the right to close the Institute during inclement weather or other emergencies.
-Notice of closures may be broadcast on the radio or TV station, posted on the student bulletin board and/or portal, or a recorded phone announcement of closure or delayed opening will be available to students by calling the Institute's telephone number.
+The Institute reserves the right to close the Institute during weather or other emergencies.
+Notice of closures may be broadcast on the radio or TV station, posted on the portal, and posted to social media.

-In the event that the Institute must cancel classes due to emergencies, the Institute will determine the date and time of any required make-up for courses and inform students as soon as possible.
+In the event that the Institute must cancel classes due to emergencies, the Institute will determine the date and time of any required make-up for courses and inform the students as soon as possible.
 Make-up days will be posted on the student portal and/or Student Board.